Carnivore Diet Grocery List | 10 Foods

 The Carnivore Diet is based on the contentious belief that ancestral populations mostly consumed meat and fish and that high-carb foods are responsible for the high rates of chronic illnesses witnessed today.

 Other typical diets, such as keto and paleo restrict but do not exclude carb intake.
-The carnivore diet, on the other hand, strives for zero carbs.
+The carnivore diet, on the other hand, strives to reduce carb intake significantly.

 While there is some truth to the theory on carbs, you’ll soon find out that the Carnivore Diet is also controversial.